Last Updated on

 Most mainstream doctors and endocrinologists just test TSH which only tells a part of the story of what’s going on with your thyroid.
 You really need the full panel to know what your thyroid is doing, including if you are converting T4 (the inactive form of thyroid hormone) to T3 (the active form of thyroid hormone), and to know if you have Hashimoto’s thyroiditis, a common autoimmune disease where your body attacks the thyroid gland which can lead to low low thyroid hormone.

 The At Home Thyroid Test Kit from LetsGetChecked tests not only the same thyroid hormones your physician would, but also associated antibodies that most physicians don’t check.
 It’s essential to check for these antibodies, since they can indicate thyroid damage.
-Learn more about the symptoms of thyroid disease and what a full thyroid panel can tell you.

 For more information on testing your thyroid health at home, check out the LetsGetChecked thyroid panels (use code CARRIE15 for 15% off your order).